-NOTE 18 SUBSEQUENT EVENTS
+NOTE 19 SUBSEQUENT EVENTS

-In March 2021, the Township issued General Obligation Bonds, Series of 2021 in the amount of \$8,360,000.
-The proceeds of the bond issuance will be to currently refund two of the Township's outstanding General Obligation Bonds, Series A of 2015 and Series of 2016.
-The proceeds will also pay the costs of issuing the bonds.
+In May 2022, the Township issued General Obligation Bonds, Series of 2022 in the amount of \$10,000,000.
+The proceeds of the bond issuance will be to finance the feasibility, design, construction and inspection of a series of stormwater projects as authorized by the Board of Commissioners to improve stormwater infrastructure and installation of improvements to help mitigate stormwater flooding and to pay the costs of issuing the Bonds.

-The Township has evaluated all subsequent events through the report issue date of July 30, 2021.
+The Township has evaluated all subsequent events through the report issuance date of July 21, 2022 and is not aware of items that would require recognition or disclosure in the financial statements except for those described above.

-TOWNSHIP OF RADNOR, PENNSYLVANIA REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF EMPLOYER CONTRIBUTIONS -POLICE AND CIVILIAN PENSION PLANS 10 YEARS ENDED DECEMBER 31, 2020
+TOWNSHIP OF RADNOR, PENNSYLVANIA REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF EMPLOYER CONTRIBUTIONS -POLICE AND CIVILIAN PENSION PLANS 10 YEARS ENDED DECEMBER 31, 2021